 For the exact same reason I’ve explained before, as you can see, I once again started drywalling from bottom to top.
-Because I almost always work by myself, it is way easier to do it that way than trying to lift and hold the panel against the wall while grabbing the drill, screws and I try to screw it in place, all at the same time.
+Because back then I almost always worked by myself, it was way easier for me to do it that way than trying to lift and hold the panel against the wall while grabbing the drill, screws and I try to screw it in place, all at the same time.

 Many of the photos were taken at night, this was because I would often stay up working in the garage until very late.